-THESIS AND PROJECT REGULATIONS
+DISSERTATION, THESIS AND PROJECT REGULATIONS

 Of the minimum of 30 semester units of approved coursework required for the master's degree, no more than six are allowed for a thesis or project.
+Of the minimum 60 units for the Ed.D., no more than 12 units are allowed for a dissertation.

-When a thesis is required, the Pollak Library will be provided with an approved original in the approved binding and an acceptable microfilm of the thesis.
-An abstract accompanies the thesis and will normally be published in the University Microfilms International Journal, Masters Abstracts.
+When a dissertation or thesis is required, the Pollak Library will be provided with an approved original in the approved binding and an acceptable microfilm of the work.
+An abstract accompanies the work and will normally be published in the University Microfilms International Journal.
 Copies are thereby made available for order by interested scholars.

-An approved copy of the thesis or project may also be required by the student's academic department.
+An approved copy of the dissertation, thesis or project may also be required by the student's academic department.
 Students should check with their graduate program adviser as to whether a copy is needed by the department as part of the requirements for graduation.